martinsbalodis/web-scraper-chrome-extension/docs/Selectors.md

 ### Element selectors

 Element selectors are for element selection that contain multiple data elements.
-For example element selector might be used to select a list of items in an e-commerce site.
+For example an element selector might be used to select a list of items in an e-commerce site.
 The selector will return each selected element as a parent element to its child selectors.
-Element selectors child selectors will extracting data only within the element that the element selector gave them.
+Element selectors child selectors will extract data only within the element that the element selector gave them.
 These are currently available Element selectors:

  * [Element selector] [element-selector]